boanlab/rb/README.md

 ## Installation

-1. If golang is installed in your environment
+### 1. If golang is installed in your environment
 ```
 git clone https://github.com/boanlab/rb.git
 cd rb/src
 go build
 ```
-2. Homebrew
+### 2. Homebrew
+Currently investigating an issue where the installation occasionally fails to complete.

 ```
 brew tap boanlab/rb
 brew install rb